Vikingarännet

+shorter 50km event called Vikingaturen ('The Viking Tour').

 Name

-The event is named because it follows historical water transportation routes on Lake Mälaren which have been used since the so-called Viking times, ca 1000 CE.
+The event is named after the Viking Age (ca. 1000 CE) because it follows historical water transportation routes on Lake Mälaren which have been used since then.

 History

-The first race was in 1999 when about 4000 skaters participated.
+The first race was in 1999, when about 4000 skaters participated.
 The event had to be cancelled in 2000 and 2002 due to poor ice conditions on the planned race date, and again in 2008 due to nearly complete absence of ice all through the winter along the planned route.
 Beginning in 2003, the race date is only set a few weeks beforehand, depending on short term predictions of ice conditions.